If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 People who sexually abuse are not from a homogeneous population.
 There are no set criteria to determine who poses a risk of sexual offending against tamariki and rangatahi.

-Our assessment isn’t just focused on the alleged offender and their access to or relationship with te tamaiti or rangatahi, but includes the whole whānau or family as a unit.
+Our focus shouldn't just be on the alleged offender and their access to or relationship with te tamaiti or rangatahi, but include the whole whānau or family as a unit.
+We use our models, tools and resources to plan and build our understanding of the impact of harm on oranga.

 There is shame and stigma attached to allegations of child sexual abuse.
-Therefore, we approach our assessment sensitively and use language carefully, to focus on safety.
+Therefore, we engage sensitively with te tamaiti or rangatahi and their whānau or family and use language carefully, to focus on safety.

 We work with whānau or family, the alleged offender and specialists in the community to find ways to identify and stop harmful or potentially harmful behaviours from continuing.
-We focus our assessment on understanding the relational dynamics in the whānau or family.
+We focus on understanding the relational dynamics in the whānau or family.

 • the response of the whānau or family – it is normal for them to be shocked and angry, and even disbelieve the allegations, and they may appear non-protective – however, it is important we don't judge or label